chrisputnam9/pssh/README.md

 - Mark Johnson
 - [Paul Cohen](https://github.com/pcohen12)
 - Josh Quenga
-- Everyone who takes the time to use and test this!
+- Everyone else who takes the time to use and test this!